 What I love about Thanksgiving is the season of reflecting on what we have in our life and what is most important.
 I find myself asking, Where am I spending my time and energy and on who?
 I watched this video, literally, this brought me to tears.
 The video posses the questions: Who would you invite to have dinner with you?
 Leads one to reflect on another question: What important relationships should I cultivate?

 All growing up I enjoyed a delicious traditional thanksgiving meal: roasted turkey and cranberry sauce, mashed potatoes and gravy, rolls, green bean casserole and pumpkin pies… (is your mouth watering yet?)
 The meal is something my stomach longs for, but the holiday company is the most exciting!
-Our family wouldn’t sit down at a table with just my siblings, but we would gather as an entire extended family in a church gym to accommodate my grandparents, five aunts, one uncle and over twenty five grandkids.
+Our family wouldn’t sit down at a table with just my siblings, but we would gather as an entire extended family in a church gym to accommodate my grandparents, five aunts, one uncle and over thirty grandkids and now twenty great-grandkids.

-Our family gatherings were loud and lively.
-We would laugh, talk and eat all afternoon.
-And then once the food was cleaned up all the cousins and aunts and uncles would play basketball and even play several dangerous rounds of dodgeball.
-We never made a trip to the hospital, but there were plenty of battle wounds to show of by the end of the night (thanks a lot dad!).
-Thanksgiving gatherings were the best!
-Surrounded with family and creating memories with our family brought us closer together.
+Our family gatherings are loud and lively.
+We laugh, talk and eat all afternoon.
+And once the food is cleaned up all the cousins, aunts and uncles would play basketball and even play several dangerous rounds of dodgeball.
+(We never made a trip to the hospital, but there were plenty of battle wounds to show of by the end of the night- thanks a lot dad!).
+Thanksgiving gatherings are the best!
+Surrounded with family and creating memories with our family brings us close.
 Reflecting on the people in your life and being grateful for their relationship is something Thanksgiving gatherings allow us to do.

 Highlights the things you have and encourage giving to others